JobRunr Pro Beta

 multiClusterWebServer.start();

-Providing cluster configuration at boot has the advantage of not having to expose dashboard servers.
-However, if you have multiple clusters deployed in Kubernetes pods, of which dynamically new ones are spin up and taken down, you might want to enable our auto-discovery feature in which a cluster announces itself to the multi server (each minute).
+Providing the MultiClusterConfiguration at boot has the advantage of not having to expose any dashboard servers.
+However, if you have multiple clusters deployed in Kubernetes pods where new clusters are dynamically spun up and down, you may want to enable our auto-discovery feature where a cluster announces itself to the multi-cluster web server.

 The only thing to add here is andAutoDiscovery() at the JobRunr Pro cluster dashboard configuration: